Big Battle of Egos

-Big Battle of Egos was Army of Lovers' seventh (and currently last) album.
-It was a compilation of previous albums, including four new songs: Rockin' The Ride, Crashing Down, Signed on my Tattoo and Tragedy.
+Big Battle of Egos is Army of Lovers' seventh album.
+It is a compilation of previous albums, including four new songs: "Rockin' The Ride", "Crashing Down", "Signed on my Tattoo" and "Tragedy".
 It was released throughout Europe in March 2013.

 History

 Army of Lovers reformed with Alexander Bard, Camilla Henemark and Jean-Pierre Barda in late 2012 to enter the Melodifestivalen 2013 with the song "Rockin' the Ride", in hopes of representing Sweden in the Eurovision Song Contest 2013 in Malmö.
 Their entry did not reach the finals of the Melodifestivalen.
 Only some days after their performance Alexander Bard explained to the press, that Camilla Henemark was kicked out once again and that Dominika Peczynski returned.
 The kick-out was followed by a public fight between Alexander Bard and Dominika Peczynski against Camilla Henemark.

 A new best-of-compilation, with four new songs, called Big Battle Of Egos was announced for release on March 27, 2013, to be followed by a single and video called Signed On My Tattoo, a duet between Army Of Lovers and fellow Swedes Gravitonas.